tdilauro/Simplified-wiki/ThirdPartyTODO.md

 Many planned features require that we be able to measure the velocity of a license (i.e. how frequently it changes hands).
 To do this we need an accurate, near-real-time picture of our Overdrive inventory.
-We don't have anything close.
+We don't have anything close. _Update: we may be able to get this to work, but I haven't actually gotten it to work yet._

 Currently we know which titles we own, but not how many copies of those titles we've licensed, how many lends remain on those copies,